 - for any other purpose for which you provide us with your personal data.

 We may also process your personal data because it is necessary for our or a third party’s (this is a person or organisation external to Vision) legitimate interests.
-Our “legitimate interests” include our commercial interests in operating our business (and the business of Vision and the Rathbone Group more generally) in a client focused, efficient and sustainable manner, in accordance with all applicable legal and regulatory requirements.
+Our “legitimate interests” include our commercial interests in operating our business (and the business of Vision and the Rathbones Group more generally) in a client focused, efficient and sustainable manner, in accordance with all applicable legal and regulatory requirements.
 In this respect, we may use your personal data for the following:

 - to monitor and evaluate the performance and effectiveness of our services, including by training our staff or monitoring their performance, and for the monitoring of communications, as set out in the section below.

-- outsourcing selected ‘back office’ functions to third parties (for example, vendors of hosted software solutions or cloud storage providers) for the purposes of efficient, fast and secure access to information across Vision and the Rathbone Group;
+- outsourcing selected ‘back office’ functions to third parties (for example, vendors of hosted software solutions or cloud storage providers) for the purposes of efficient, fast and secure access to information across Vision and the Rathbones Group;

 - to seek advice on our rights and obligations, such as where we require our own legal advice;